NomicFoundation/hardhat/README.md

 ## Running the project

-Compiling everything: `node src/index.js compile`
+Compiling everything: `./src/core/bin.js compile`

-Running a user script using `sool`: `node src/index.js run src/sample-user-script-run-with-sool.js`
+Running a user script using `sool`: `./src/core/bin.js run src/samples/user-script.js`

-Running a user script without using `sool`: `node src/sample-user-script-run-without-sool.js`
+Running a user script without using `sool`: `node src/samples/standalone-user-script.js`

+Running tests using `sool`: Tests in `test/` can be run with sool with `./src/core/bin.js test`.
+They are mocha tests with the environment, `chai.assert` and web3's `accounts` exported in global.

-Running tests: They can be any kind of user script, there's a sample mocha test in `test/` that can be run with `npx mocha` after compiling the project.
+Running tests without using `sool`: They can be any user script, run with any test runner.
+There's a sample mocha test that can be run with `npx mocha src/samples/standalone-mocha-test.js`

 ## Code style